 Background to cited reference search

 Citation searching includes the process of tracking research backwards in time.
 Citation searching allows you to track research strands to current practice, identify gaps in the research, and see how often an author or work has been cited.
 Knowing how often an author has been cited can give an indication of their standing in the field and may help you discern the quality of a paper.
 Use cited reference searching for a quick set of results with great currency for your literature review, or for advanced analysis, comparison and tracking.

-Cited reference searching is the process of tracking research backward and forwards in time.
+Cited reference searching is the process of tracking research backwards and forwards in time.
 When viewing an article in a citation database, the full citation will list references used by the author to write that paper.
 From this list you can link to any articles indexed in that database.
 If an article is not indexed in that database it will not be linked.

 - Cited Reference Searching finds up to the minute articles and papers for your literature review quickly.